 - Balance the public’s need for information with the potential of causing harm to private individuals.

 We retain editorial independence in our approach to uncovering and publicizing the activities of institutions and individuals acting knowingly and unknowingly in ways that may retard or misdirect efforts to achieve an equitable and optimal path to decarbonization.
 We are also committed to revealing and bringing to public account those that would seek to hijack this existential emergency for unearned profit or public relations benefit, through a thorough and unsparing investigation of the motives of the entities we cover.

 Separation of editorial and business dealings

 Canary Media is committed to providing news and analysis that is free of any interference or influence from its financial backers, as well as all parties that pay Canary Media for advertising, branded content, research and insight, or any other products or services.
-We maintain a strict separation between editorial staff’s reporting, publication and decision-making processes and the financial dealings of the overall business.
+We maintain a strict separation between the editorial staff’s reporting, publication and decision-making processes and the financial dealings of the overall business.
 Canary Media’s investors, advertisers and any other parties providing financial restitution for the services Canary Media provides are barred from influencing our editorial content.

 Prohibition against editorial interference

 Canary Media editorial staff members do not accept any efforts to drive our coverage efforts toward or away from any subject, company, organization, institution or cause — including from RMI.
-We maintain complete independence over our decisions of what to cover and what not to cover, or the content and nature of that coverage.
+We maintain complete independence over our decisions of what to cover and what not to cover and the content and nature of that coverage.
 We remain transparent and accountable in regards to our personal and professional dealings with the institutions and individuals we cover.